ThFriedrich/LCOI_local_crystalline_orientation_identifier/Examples/examples_walkthrough.md

 # Examples walkthrough

 This file provides a walkthrough guide for the crystal's directionality analysis of the three attached example files.
 The examples are: triangular crystal, rectangular crystal (cross-section of a CsCl-like crystal) and hexagonal crystal (cross-section of a NiZr-like crystal).
+For a more thorough guide for how to use the app see the attched user manual.

+## Triangular crystal